codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start.md

 1. [Trigger the Hello World example pipeline]({{site.baseurl}}/docs/getting-started/quick-start/hello-world)
   Configure the Git event to trigger the demo pipeline.
 1. [Create a basic CI pipeline]({{site.baseurl}}/docs/getting-started/quick-start/create-ci-pipeline)
-  Create a new CI pipeline via Git and in the CSDP UI.
+  Create a new CI pipeline in CSDP.